manthan1335be24/NervoStep-AI/README.md

 Current diagnostic tools are often bulky, expensive, and lack predictive AI capabilities to identify risks before physical symptoms appear.
 💡 Solution Overview

-NeuroSole AI provides a preventative "Digital Twin" of foot health.
+NervoStep AI provides a preventative "Digital Twin" of foot health.
 The solution consists of:

     Multimodal Fusion Engine: A deep learning architecture that integrates ECG-derived autonomic markers with a 3,264-point biomechanical sensor array.